ytanikin/PRConventionalCommits/README.md

 1. `npm test` to run test
 2. `npm run prepare` to build the distribution files(`dist` folder with `index.js.map` file).
 Commit it together with the changes in `index.js` file.

 You can verify your changes by editing the title of your PR.
-The PR uses an action located in the root directory of the repository or the branch associated with your PR.
+The PR uses an action located in the root directory of the branch associated with your PR.

 ## Author